xdmnl/api-documentation/source/includes/_oauth.md

 Each OAuth application is assigned a unique Client ID and Client Secret which will be used in the authorization flow.
 The Client Secret should **never** be shared.
 If you want to create an OAuth application, please contact us on <a href="mailto:api@frontapp.com">api@frontapp.com</a> to get your credentials.

-Front's OAuth implementation only supports the [authorization code grant type](https://tools.ietf.org/html/rfc6749#section-4.1) which define a flow to get a temporary authorization token which can then be exchanged to get an API and refresh token.
+Front's OAuth implementation only supports the [authorization code grant type](https://tools.ietf.org/html/rfc6749#section-4.1) which defines a flow to get a temporary authorization token which can then be exchanged to get an API and refresh token.

-An access token will expire an hour after it has been issued.
-Upon expiration, a new access token can be requested by using the refresh token.

-When developing your integration, please programmatically account for the case that the `access_token` must be refreshed with the `refresh_token` upon `access_token` expiration.
-When requesting resources with an expired `access_token`, Front's OAuth server response will return a `401` error status code, denoting that the `access_token` has expired.

-**Newly created OAuth Applications will have `access_token` expiration enforced.**

-**Additionally, effective June 1, 2019, `access_token` expiration will be enforced for existing OAuth Applications**

 ## 1. Request authorization